Waikato District Councillor

 Infrastructure

 Our quality of life relies on safe, reliable infrastructure – which in turn relies on good policy, standards, and funding.
 Well-maintained and well-designed roading is essential for rural industry and – together with cycleways/pathways - for village connectivity.
-A strong focus on road safety is also important as Waikato District funnels all traffic between Auckland and the rest of the country and the Tamahere-Woodlands Ward is criss-crossed by State Highways (1, 1B, 26) and local feeder roads.
-With the completion of the Waikato Expressway, the transfer of SH 1B into Council control needs to be managed well.
-The Government's proposed transition of the control of Three Waters (drinking water, wastewater/sewage and stormwater) from the Council to a new water entity by 1 July 2024 will also require a strong focus over the next two years.
+Reliability and safety is important as Waikato District funnels all traffic between Auckland and the rest of the country and the Tamahere-Woodlands Ward is criss-crossed by State Highways (1, 1B, 1C, 21, 26) and local feeder roads.
+With the completion of the Waikato Expressway, the transfer of SH1B into Council control needs to be managed well, so the work undertaken by NZTA and KiwiRail to re-open the SH1B Telephone Rd rail crossing has been an essential step.
+The transition of drinking water and wastewater assets into a new Council Controlled Organisation (CCO), Iawai - Flowing Waters, jointly-owned with Hamilton City Council, will require a strong focus up to and beyond the start of operations on 1 July 2026.
 Waikato District Council has a relatively small number of ratepayers (about 33,000) and many small water and wastewater schemes (including those at Matangi and Tauwhare Pa).
-There's little opportunity for economies of scale without cross-boundary integration/cooperation, so the Council has long sought partnerships with neighbouring councils to ease the pressure on rates.
-It's a completely different matter to be swept up into a much larger entity unless there's sufficient local oversight to ensure local needs are properly prioritised.
+The new company opens opportunities for economies of scale but we still need sufficient local oversight to ensure local needs are properly prioritised.
 We must ensure the needs of our small communities are not lost in the transition.

 -